-The arts are for everyone, and we are so excited to open the new Arkansas Museum of Fine Arts in 2022.
+The arts are for everyone, and we are so excited to open the new Arkansas Museum of Fine Arts.
 Let your creativity flourish in spacious new studio classrooms, find inspiration in new lecture, theater and program spaces, and experience the wonder of art in the galleries.

 At AMFA, you’ll find opportunities to experience the visual and performing arts through a full calendar of exhibitions, programs, and events.
 The new AMFA is dedicated to creating bold, dynamic and engaging arts experiences for all.